MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: De Novo Generation results details

 \subsection{Completion validity}

-When generating molecular completions, we expect the model to generate answers in a specific format, i.e.: \texttt{<answer>}SMILES\texttt{</answer>}, with a single valid smiles being generated.
+When generating molecular completions, we expect the model to generate answers in a specific format, i.e., \texttt{<answer>}SMILES\texttt{</answer>}, with a single valid SMILES being generated.
 However, some models may generate invalid completions that do not conform to this format.
-ChemDFM-v2.0 for instance does not generate the <answer> tokens if prompted for, although this models does not generate any additional text than a molecular SMILES.
+ChemDFM-v2.0, for instance, does not generate the \texttt{<answer>} tokens if prompted for, although this model does not generate any additional text than a molecular SMILES.
 We then relaxed the expected generation template specifically for this model.

 \autoref{fig:validity} presents the validity of the generated completions for the different models evaluated, with the reasons for invalidity.
-This figure provides multiple insights: \begin{itemize} \item Most models struggle generating valid completionsm and only a few models manage to generate more than 80\% valid completions. \item Llama-3.3 is among the best models when it comes to generating valid completions, but as we will see in the next section, these molecules are most often duplicates (RL-Mistral showcases a similar behavior). \item Gemma-3 shows a unique behavior, where almost all completions are correctly parsed, but more than 30\% of them are invalid SMILES. \item While ether0 was tuned on chemical data, it generates a relatively high amount of completions with no SMILES in the answer or no answer at all, a behavior further explored in~\autoref{appendix:ether0_analysis}. \end{itemize}
+This figure provides multiple insights: \begin{itemize} \item Most models struggle generating valid completions, and only a few models manage to generate more than 80\% valid completions. \item Llama-3.3 is among the best models when it comes to generating valid completions.
+Still, as we will see in the next section, these molecules are most often duplicates. \item Gemma-3 shows a unique behavior, where almost all completions are correctly parsed, but more than 30\% of them are invalid SMILES. \item While ether0 was tuned on chemical data, it generates a relatively high amount of completions with no SMILES in the answer or no answer at all, a behavior further explored in~\autoref{appendix:ether0_analysis}. \end{itemize}